What is 3PL Fulfillment?

 3PL Fulfillment is an efficient and cost-effective way to outsource warehouse and shipping logistics for e-commerce companies.

-Storage, inventory management, order processing and a company’s shipping services are outsourced in whole or in part to a third-party provider (3PL).
+This involves outsourcing all or part of a company’s warehousing, inventory management, order processing and shipping services to a third-party provider (3PL).

-Find out here how your company can benefit from this process.
+Find out in this article how your company can benefit from this process.

 Understanding 3PL fulfillment and how it works.